Kindness and Community Building: Children’s Theater and its Uses in the Classroom

 This lesson plan’s learning objectives and standards directly connect to peace education, as they aim to cultivate the same capacities that underpin peace and conflict resolution such as perspective-taking, empathy, and critical thinking.
 Through their analysis, students are encouraged to reflect on how media frames sociopolitical issues in ways that often are grounded in bias or perpetuate harmful stereotypes.
 This process pushes students to question dominant narratives and consider multiple points of view, aligning with the social awareness aspect of the Social and Emotional Learning (SEL) pedagogy [4].
 This lesson also aligns with Betty Reardon’s education for peace framework, as its objectives focus on, “…[creating] some of the preconditions for the achievement of peace” [5].

-Other pedagogical approaches utilized in this plan that directly align with peace education are collaborative learning, discussion-based inquiry, collaborative learning, arts-based exploration.
+Other pedagogical approaches utilized in this plan that directly align with peace education are collaborative learning, discussion-based inquiry, and arts-based exploration.
 Each of these approaches aim to foster dialogue and engage students thoughtfully with complex issues.
 This collective and artistic engagement helps students become more confident in expressing their ideas and working with others while also developing a stronger sense of civic responsibility.
 Moreover, the types of political cartoons examined can be adapted to address certain topics that foster intercultural understanding.
 For instance, political cartoons about immigrants or refugees can prompt students to consider the hardships they experience and empathize with their struggles.

 ALTERNATIVE ADAPTATION